top of page

 • The family wants UHNW-appropriate, discreet, concierge-level clinical support

-The Clinical Gap Between Them — And Why It Matters
+The Clinical Gap Between Them and Why It Matters

 The majority of patients who need medical support to fly do not need an air ambulance.
 They need a clinician who understands altitude physiology, can manage medications and monitoring in a private jet cabin, and can respond appropriately if something changes.